 DIY Masonry-Style Image Gallery

-I recently gave up on image gallery plugins for WordPress.
-They come with extra overhead, they do too many things I don’t need, and they don’t do enough of what I want.
-Furthermore, I dislike how WordPress organizes content.
-I want control, automation, and a beautiful layout.
+- Image gallery plugins for Wordpress and other platforms come with extra overhead: they do too many things you don’t need, and they don’t do enough of what you want.

 Extending PIG.
 PIG needs a few tweaks to reach its full potential.
 We’ll make a few quick adaptations, including adding Swipebox support.

 Automation.
 While the PIG library is handy, it doesn’t do the heavy lifting of generating all those image thumbnails and directory structures we need.
-As with all problems in the universe, the solution is a Perl script to automate things.
+As with all problems in the universe, the solution is a script to automate things.
+I provide Ruby and Perl versions.

 Basic PIG